mshibanami/website/content/blog/subscriptions-insert-error.md

 }
 ```

 The above request was valid before.
-But now, we need a `kind` property for `snippet.resourceId`, like this:
+But now, it seems that we need a `kind`
+property for `snippet.resourceId` see below:

 ```json
 {